NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 **Note** the labels on the FCB are such that you need to connect the FTDI `RX` pin to the `TX` header and vice versa.

+### The Other Axes

+Once you have the pitch PID working pretty well and have this lab checked off, you should move immediately to the flight lab, even if you quadcopter is not assembled/working yet.
+It'll take quite a bit of work to get flight working.
+If you wait for your quadcopter board to be up and running, you may not have time to finish the flight lab.

 ### Tuning Resources

 Much has been written about how to tune PID controllers.
 I have used these two techniques with success: